 - Economic Advantage: The major emphasis of the Strategic Sourcing Initiative is economic benefit to the University.
-Both administrative cost avoidance (a reduction of internal administrative costs) and price avoidance (a reduction of the price increases of the commodity) should be considered in determining economic advantage. - 2.
-Agreement Practicality: Agreements should be established when either administrative cost avoidance and/or price avoidance can be achieved and the Responsible Official has determined that Location utilization and estimated dollar value are sufficient to justify the establishment of an agreement.
-The cost/price reductions should be greater than could be obtained by an individual campus and should exceed the cost of administering the agreement or the aggregate costs of individual campus purchase actions. - 3.
-Goods and Service Acceptability: Goods and services must be generally acceptable to the using departments or campuses, as determined by the Commodity Manager, based on information received from the Procurement/Supply Chain Directors. - 4.
-Laboratory Participation: The prime contracts which govern Laboratory operations require the use of certain government sources not generally available to the campuses.
-When agreements are cost effective and there is no conflict with federal requirements, Strategic Sourcing Agreements may be used by the Laboratory.
+Both UC.
+UC must consider both administrative cost avoidance (a reduction of internal administrative costs), cost savings (a reduction of cost for purchase such as a discount on price), and price avoidance (a reduction of the price increases offor the commodity) should be considered in determining economic advantage. - 2.
+Agreement Practicality: Agreements should be established when either UC may establish strategically sourced agreements when administrative cost avoidance and/or, price avoidance, and/or cost savings can be achieved andif the Responsible Official responsible official has determined that Location utilization and estimated dollar value are sufficient to justify the establishment of such an agreement.
+The - 2.
+For systemwide agreements, the cost/price reductions shouldmust be greater than could be obtained by an individual campus and should.
+The cost/price reductions must also exceed the cost of administering the agreement or as well as the aggregate costs of individual campus purchase actions. - 3.
+Goods and Service Acceptability: Goods The goods and services must be generally acceptable to the using departments or campuses, as determined by the purchased through a strategically sourced agreement must meet the same quality standards as any other purchase agreement for those goods and services.
+The Commodity Manager, based on-must take into consideration information received gathered from the Procurement/Supply Chain Directors local procurement teams and/or end user departments when determining requirements. - 4.
+Laboratory Lawrence Berkeley National Lab (LBNL) Participation: The prime contracts which govern Laboratory LBNL operations require the use of certain government sources not generally available to the campuses.
+When LBNL may use strategic sourcing agreements when they are cost effective and there is no conflict with federal requirements, Strategic Sourcing Agreements may be used by the Laboratory.